openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

-   When working with Kubernetes it is considered a useful practice to open a unique terminal window and run the command that watches all kubernetes's processes.
+   When working with Kubernetes it is considered a useful practice to open a unique terminal window and run the command that watches all Kubernetes's processes.
 This operation will show changes as they occur within Kubernetes and also shows the PODs IP addresses::